-&lt;sup>28 Individuals who were asked about their school qualifications for the first time reported their highest school qualification.
+28 Individuals who were asked about their school qualifications for the first time reported their highest school qualification.
 Therefore, complete information on the highest school qualification is available for this wave in the recorded variable.
 In the subsequent wave, only newly obtained school qualifications are recorded.
-For example, if a school qualification is recorded, it is not clear whether it represents the individual's highest school qualification.
+For example, if a school qualification is recorded, it is not clear whether it represents the individuals highest school qualification.
 In that sense, the information obtained in the subsequent wave is incomplete in its reported variables.

-Table 6: Updated information in wave 11, household questionnaire
+Table 6: Updated information in wave 12, household questionnaire

 Construct Q.No.
 Note Update in var.
-Housing situation Form of accommodation, type of tenancy and type of hos- tel/home/hall of residence up- dated during the interview HHENDDAT: HW0200 to HW0400 household struc- ture Household size updated dur- ing the interview HHENDDAT: HA0100 Sex of the individuals in the household corrected during the interview, if necessary HHENDDAT: HD0100a to HD0100o Age of the individuals in the household updated during the interview HHENDDAT: HD0200a to HD0200o Family relationships updated during the interview not provided in the SUF Size of dwelling in sqm HW1000 Updated in generated vari- able HHENDDAT: wohnfl Receipt of Unem- ployment Benefit II Module "Un- employment Benefit II" Updated in Unemployment Benefit II spell dataset alg2_spells : Variables of the Unemployment Benefit II spell dataset Information on the HH's cur- rent receipt of Unemployment Benefit II HHENDDAT: alg2abez Information on the benefit units's Unemployment Benefit II receipt p_register: bgbezs11; bgbezb11
+Housing situation Form of accommodation, type of tenancy and type of hostel/home/hall of residence updated during the interview HHENDDAT: HW0200 to HW0400 Household structure Household size updated during the interview HHENDDAT: HA0100 Sex of the individuals in the household corrected during the interview, if necessary HHENDDAT: HD0100a to HD0100o Age of the individuals in the household updated during the interview HHENDDAT: HD0200a to HD0200o Family relationships updated during the interview not provided in the SUF Size of dwelling in sqm HW1000 Updated in generated variable HHENDDAT: wohnfl Receipt of Unemployment Benefit II Module Un- employment Benefit II Updated in Unemployment Benefit II spell dataset alg2_spells: Variables of the Unemployment Benefit II spell dataset Information on the HHs current receipt of Unemployment Benefit II HHENDDAT: alg2abez Information on the benefit unitss Unemployment Benefit II receipt p_register: bgbezs12; bgbezb12

-Table 7: Updated information in wave 11, personal questionnaire
+Table 7: Updated information in wave 12, personal questionnaire